Conditions Methylmalonic Acidemia with Homocystinuria

 Support groups can help connect families who have a child or other family member affected by methylmalonic acidemia with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Because Cbl C, D, F is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for methylmalonic acidemia with homocystinuria, and understand what this diagnosis means for other family members and future pregnancies.
-Speak with your baby's health care provider about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby’s health care provider to use to identify local specialists.
+Speak with your baby’s doctor about getting a referral.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.